LeoVegas Bonus Scam & CEO Peter Newsted is Not True

 First of all, the bonus offer is incorrectly written.

 The welcome bonus for new customers is Rs.
-30,000 and not 55,000 as mentioned in the news article.
-Trust me, I just wrote a review of 3600 words about LeoVegas.
+80,000 and not 55,000 as mentioned in the news article.
+Trust me, I have written a review of 3600 words about LeoVegas.

 So, it’s time to get this straight once and for all, because I like LeoVegas and it’s a good casino & Sportsbook for Indian players.
-Todays Post must be some kind of fake news portal which seems to have a hidden agenda.
+They constantly update their gaming offering for Indians and recently launched the widely popular card games Teen Patti & Andar Bahar.

 LeoVegas loophole casino bonus, question marks sorted out here